What is Breastfeeding?

 - Reduction in the ability for abstract reasoning at school age (6-7 years)

 The Academy of Breastfeeding Medicine state in Clinical Protocol #21 that consuming alcohol during lactation has several adverse effects ranging from mild to severe.
 This is dependent on the amount of alcohol the mother/lactating parent has finished and other factors related to how quickly their body processes alcohol .
 As alcohol is thoroughly water- and fat-soluble, it enters the bloodstream and human milk very quickly.
-The amount of in human milk after consuming one standard drink is about 95% of the amount of alcohol in the mother/lactating parent’s bloodstream.
+The amount of alcohol in a nursing mother’s milk after consuming one standard drink is about 95% of the amount of alcohol in the mother’s lactating bloodstream.

 What other Effects Should I Consider When Deciding Whether and When to Drink Alcohol and breastfeeding?